-Both IPHAS and UVEX photometric data are available for a subset of 214.7×10^6 objects.
-Table 4 provides details on the numbers of sources for different combination of filters across the two surveys, together and separately.
-The number of stars raising no flags, for which errBits= 0, are also given for each of the tabulated combinations.
+This leads to a final catalogue of $295.4 \times 10^6$ rows, each associated with a unique sky position.
+This splits into $264.3/245.8 \times 10^6$ rows in which IPHAS/UVEX measurements are provided.
+Both IPHAS and UVEX photometric data are available for a subset of $214.7 \times 10^6$ objects.
+Table 4 provides details on the number of sources for different combinations of filters across the two surveys, together and separately.
+The number of stars raising no flags, for which errBits = 0, is also given for each of the tabulated combinations.

 In general terms, sources with detections in several bands are most likely real.
 However, there can also be real objects that are picked up in only one band.
-For example, very red and faint sources may have only a detection in i.
-Or a knot within a region of $H\alpha$ extended nebulosity, may appear in the catalogue as an $H\alpha$ -only measurement.
-Broadly speaking, we recommend reliance on the various warning flags available, and on the number of measurements $nObs_I$ and $nObs_U$ listed, in concluding on whether a source is real or spurious.
+For example, very red and faint sources may have only a detection in i, or a knot within a region of $H\alpha$ extended nebulosity may appear in the catalogue as an $H\alpha$ -only measurement.
+Broadly speaking, we recommend that users pay attention to the various warning flags available, and to the number of measurements $nObs_I$ and $nObs_U$ listed, when deciding whether a source is real or spurious.
 When the user wants to limit a selection to purely the best-quality detections over all available bands, the appropriate action is to include the requirement, errbits = 0.